The Desert Spring furnace humidifier

 It depends on the local climate.
 Care must be taken to ensure the Desert Spring Humidifier is not subjected to freezing as this will damage the unit and may cause leaks.
-Units located above a ceiling should also include the installation of an overflow line.
-Additionally, we highly recommend that you install an overflow line for all installations in an unheated space.
-There is a location near the float that you can drill out for this purpose (see installation guide).
+Units located above a ceiling should also include the installation of the overflow drain kit accessory.
+Additionally, we highly recommend that you install an overflow drain kit for all installations in an unheated space.
 You should also insulate the water line, humidifier and flex duct (regular fiberglass insulation works well), and consider using a hot water supply instead of cold (discuss with your dealer for max. temperature specifications).
 Do not place insulation directly against the motor.

 My home has a water softener installed.
 How will this affect my Desert Spring Humidifier?

-A water softener remove calcium and minerals, however, it does so by swapping these minerals for sodium or potassium.
-These minerals are generally lessproblematic to humidifiers as they do not form hard mineral scale on the humidifier components, but in some cases, a white dust can form when the water evaporates leaving the sodium residue behind.
+A water softener removes calcium and minerals, however, it does so by swapping these minerals for sodium or potassium.
+These minerals are generally less problematic to humidifiers as they do not form hard mineral scale on the humidifier components, but in some cases, a white dust can form when the water evaporates leaving the sodium residue behind.
 This is not very common, but can occur.
-It is an option to supplier the humidifier with hard water and use our AutoFlush self-cleaning system and/or in-line humidifier water filter instead of this becomes a problem.
+It is an option to supply the humidifier with hard water and use the AutoFlush or Anti-Scale Humidifier Filter instead if this becomes a problem.

 Can I use my humidifier during the cooling season with my air conditioner?

 For a number of reasons, this is generally not recommended.
 However, most homes in North America that require winter humidification will not require supplemental humidification during the summer months.
-The output of a furnace humidifier when cold air is passed through it is very low, creating the potential for water stagnation in the reservoir.
+The output of a furnace humidifier when room temperature or cool air is passed through it is relatively low, creating the potential for water stagnation in the reservoir.
 Furthermore, if the air conditioner is running, most of the added humidity would immediately condense on the air conditioning coil and be lost.
 If you use your humidifier in the summer, we recommend that you use the AutoFlush accessory to eliminate any possibility of water stagnation due to reduced output.

 Will the Desert Spring Humidifier affect my furnace filter or rust my duct work?

-No. As long as your filter is not severely clogged and dramatically restricting air flow, the vapor will not condense on the filter.
-The Desert Spring furnace humidifier is a passive evaporative device.
-Therefore, the air will only carry as much moisture as it can hold in the by-pass air stream so the moisture will not condense on your duct work.
+No. The Desert Spring furnace humidifier is a passive evaporative device.
+Therefore, the air will only carry as much moisture as it can hold in the by-pass air stream so the moisture will not condense on your duct work or furnace filter.
 Only active humidification systems such as steam and spray (misting) units can introduce excess moisture when not properly installed or maintained.